endulum/groves-api/README.md

 }
 ```

-- `id`: a unique integer identifying this community in the database.
-- `urlName`: a unique string identifying this community across the site.
-- `canonicalName`: an informal, human-readable name for this community.
-- `description`: a string of text describing the community.
-- `lastActivity`: the creation date of the latest post or reply written within this community.
-If this community does not have any posts, by default this date is the community's creation date.
-- `followers`: this community's total followers.
-- `posts`: this community's total posts.

 This endpoint accepts query parameters:

 - `sort`: sorts by follower count (`=followers`), post count (`=posts`), or latest activity (`=activity`) descending.